 3. Increases Users Trust

-It has been observed that the majority of the users look out for SSL encryption on every website URL they visit.
+It has been observed that the majority of users look out for SSL encryption on every website URL they visit.
 It gives them a sense of security and trust while sharing their vital credentials with the website as more than 75% of users are insecure about their data being compromised online.

 HTTPS not only provides your website security but can also enhance your business brand and standard.
 Whenever users visit your website, they can freely browse and do the online transaction without any concern.